The high-octane nature of modern business ensures that change is a constant factor.

 For change initiatives with longer life cycles, employees need to experience the program to fully understand its value.
 Hence, communication should be focused on presenting a clear vision and change story that highlights the benefits of the change.

 In addition, offering rewards for short-term wins can be an effective way to motivate employees further.
 These rewards need not be elaborate, but recognition is a powerful way to acknowledge change and encourage employees to continue making progress.

 Change managers must remain persistent and patient throughout the change process, inspiring and driving progress even during challenging periods.
 This requires continuous engagement with employees, proactive problem-solving, and the ability to adapt to changing scenarios.

 5. Reinforcement and Evaluation

-Inertia, habits, and residual resistance can unfortunately cause some programs to lose traction.
-In worst case scenarios, this can cause employees to revert to their old ways.
+Change efforts will likely fail if not reinforced after initiation.
+Inertia, habits, and residual resistance can cause some programs to lose traction, leading employees to revert to their old ways.

 To prevent this from happening, it’s crucial to continue reinforcing the change program after its official completion.
 This can be achieved through various means, such as:

 - Demonstrating the benefits of the change program: Regularly reminding employees of the positive impact the program has had on the organization can help reinforce the importance of the change.